PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

     You must pass in:

     * A name for your developer certificate.
-Because we passed in `--create-dev-cert`, MBL CLI will create a new developer certificate with the given name, then save it in the Team Store for use with other devices.
-If we had omitted this option, MBL CLI would have searched the Team Store for a developer certificate with the given name.
+Because we passed in the optional argument `--create-dev-cert`, MBL CLI will create a new developer certificate with the given name, then save it in the Team Store for use with other devices.
+If we had omitted this option, MBL CLI would search the Team Store for a developer certificate with the given name.

     * The path to the `update_default_resources.c` file created using the manifest tool.